 Highs: Traces of decent ideas here and there

-Going into this, I wasn't sure what to expect.
+Going in, I was 50/50 on what to expect.
 The series was always going to be one of two types: a supernatural thriller that delves into the dark side of human nature, using S&M as a way of highlighting the depraved minds of humans, or a silly ghost story that attempts to be dark but isn't able to do so thanks to an endless stream of perverse jokes and fan service.
 Disappointingly, Ghost Talker's Daydream turned out to be a series that matches up with the latter.

 The 'plot' doesn't improve beyond that.
 Misaki helps the government, working at a S&M place to earn extra money, and she has to deal with the annoying government guy whenever there's work that needs doing - that's it.
 It's simplistic and won't hold the interest of anyone who goes into it expecting it to be deep, thrilling and/or scary.

 As for character development, Misaki's past isn't really gone into at all.
 All you learn about her is that she saw started seeing ghosts when she was very young and had problems making friends at school as a result.
 There's no character development at all, and she even seems to enjoy her work since there are no tears over how she earns her money.
 It's a shame that the S&M side seemed to only be there as an excuse to get Misaki into kinky leather outfits...
 A good (and fairly unique) story could've been made out of a character earning the money to survive by entering into the (sometimes) disturbing world of sexual pleasure.